AdobeDocs/adobeio-events/aem/aem_skyline_install.md

 ### Pre-release provisioning

-If you are an existing `AEM as a Cloud Service` customer, please contact your Adobe representative and provide him with the list of AEM author's public urls you want Adobe I/O to expose as `Events Providers`.
+If you are an existing `AEM as a Cloud Service` customer, please contact your Adobe representative and provide him with
+* your Adobe IMS Organization Id (the id suffixed by `@AdobeOrg` you can find in the `Service Account (JWT)` section of your  [Adobe I/O Developer console](aem_console_setup.md) project),
+* the list of AEM author's public urls you want Adobe I/O to expose as `Events Providers`.

-For that, log-in to [your cloud manager](my.cloudmanager.adobe.com/), look up your AEM environments; from there, copy the urls of the author's environments you want to turn into Adobe I/O `Events Providers`.
+For the latter, log-in to [your cloud manager](my.cloudmanager.adobe.com/), look up your AEM environments; from there, copy the urls of the author's environments you want to turn into Adobe I/O `Events Providers`.

   ![Cloud Manager Environments](../img/cloud_manager_environments.png "Cloud Manager Environments")